rmojab63/rmojab63.github.io/_posts/2018-12-6-Estimation.md

 \end{bmatrix}
 $$

-- substituting the solutions results in a diagonal matrix with negative elements (i.e., a negative definite matrix)
+- substituting the FOC results in a diagonal matrix with negative elements (i.e., a negative definite matrix)

 SlideNextV